HabitatFramework/UserGuide/concepts/concepts.rst

 To perform a physical merge:

-* Select two or more fragments from one TOID in the GIS layer as shown in the figure :Ref:`figPMD` (left).
+* Select two or more fragments from one TOID in the GIS layer as shown in the figure :ref:`figPMD` (left).
 * Return to the HLU main window and click ‘Get Map Selection’.
 * Select one of the options in the ‘Process’ list.
 * Click on ‘Merge Features’.
-The features will be combined in the GIS layer as shown in figure :Ref:`figPMD` (right).
+The features will be combined in the GIS layer as shown in figure :ref:`figPMD` (right).

 .. _figPMD: